Today, there are a lot of popular brands providing diverse types of cymbals.

 Spizzichino 22″ Tony Williams Tribute Cymbal was made from the one and only master cymbal smith Roberto Spizzichino.

 But, there’s a story behind this cymbal.

-Actually, this one was made as a homage to a ride cymbal that was owned and played by Tony Williams, a great jazz drummer.
+Actually, this one was made as a homage to a ride cymbal owned and played by Tony Williams, a great jazz drummer.

 This cymbal is perfect for the one that has a light touch.
 Having just the right amount of dryness in the combination of low dark tones.

 Being one of the most coveted Cymbals in the drumming world, Spizzichino Cymbals are actually VERY difficult to find, and there are not so many examples left.